lucia15/k8-data-visualization/upwork-devs/Pappaterra-Lucia/README.md

 - *images* folder contains images needed to make presentations

-- Easy to consume outputs are save in *outputs* folder
+- Easy to consume outputs are save in *outputs* folder.
+This folder must be created locally by user.
+Also create *single* folder inside this folder.